About Cleeve Meadow School

 “I am so pleased to extend Cleeve Park’s inclusive ethos to welcome pupils to the new school on our site.
 We are entering into an exciting partnership that will bring a variety of opportunities to both students and staff.
 We look forward to seeing the progress of the free school, and growing and nurturing our new community"

-Cleeve Meadow will draw on the expertise of local Marlborough Special School by sharing an Executive Headteacher – Linda Lee, working in partnership with the school to ensure that pupils are receiving the best education experience possible.
+Cleeve Meadow staff will draw on the expertise of Mrs Lori Mackey, Executive Headteacher at Shenstone School.
+We will be we are working closely with Mrs Mackey to ensure that pupils are receiving the best education experience possible.

 On hearing the news that the application had been successful, Karen Roberts, CEO of The Kemnal Academies Trust said:

 "This is fantastic news for the young people and families of South East London.
-The Kemnal Academies Trust is delighted to have this unique opportunity to set up a Special Free School, co-located with a mainstream Secondary School in Bexley and supported by the Marlborough Special School.
-This will be the third Special School to be a part of our Trust, enabling us to share and spread expertise for the benefit of all the young people in all of our schools."
+The Kemnal Academies Trust is delighted to have this unique opportunity to set up a Special Free School, co-located with a mainstream Secondary School in Bexley.
+This will be the second Special School to be a part of our Trust, enabling us to share and spread expertise for the benefit of all the young people in all of our schools."